Cost of electricity by source: Capital costs

 The Lieberose Photovoltaic Park – one of the largest in Germany – had a nameplate capacity at opening of 52.79 megawatt and cost some to build or per kW.
 With a yearly output of some 52 GWh (equivalent to just over 5.9 MW) it has a capacity factor just over 11%.
 The figure was again cited when the solar park was sold in 2010.

 The world's largest solar farm to date (2022) in Rajasthan, India – Bhadla Solar Park – has a total nameplate capacity of 2255 MW and cost a total of 98.5 billion Indian rupees to build.
 This works out to roughly 43681 rupees per kW.

 As can be seen by these numbers, costs vary wildly even for the same source of electricity from place to place or time to time and depending on whether interest is included in total cost.
 Furthermore, capacity factors and the intermittency of certain power sources further complicate calculations.
 Another issue that is often omitted in discussions is the lifespan of various power plants – some of the oldest hydropower plants have existed for over a century, and nuclear power plants going on five or six decades of continuous operation are no rarity.
-However, many wind turbines of the first generation have already been torn down as they can no longer compete with more modern wind turbines and/or no longer fit into the current regulatory environment.
-Some of them were not even twenty-five years old.
-Solar panels exhibit a certain ageing, which limits their useful lifetime, but real world data does not yet exist for the expected lifetime of the latest models.
+However, with shorter designed operating lifetimes, wind turbines of the first generation have already started to be replaced with more modern wind turbines (termed "repowering"), or no longer fit into the current regulatory environment.
+Operating lifespans for some first-generation wind farms have been between 13 and 26 years with most targeting 20–30 years.
+Solar panels exhibit a certain ageing which limits their useful lifetime.
+Although real world data is limited, one study has suggested that panels still retain over 80% of their initial power after more than 30 years.